Jacob Walingen van Winkel

-Jacob spent many years after this event traveling between the Netherlands and the Dutch colony of New Netherland negotiating for land purchases within certain parts of the colony.
-Jacob became a member of Council of twelve men which was the first representative official body within the states of New York, New Jersey, and Connecticut.
-After unsuccessfully trying to start a community along the Connecticut River and drive out the encroaching English settlers, Jacob settled down to farm a large parcel of land located in Pavonia.
+After this event Jacob spent many years traveling between the Netherlands and the Dutch colony of New Netherland negotiating for land purchases within certain parts of the colony.
+He unsuccessfully petitioned to start a community along the Connecticut River.

-A particularly severe out break of hostilities between the natives and the colonists known as the Peach War forced survivors, including Jacob, to flee to Fort Amsterdam on Manhattan Island.
-After peace was restored Jacob returned to Pavonia and rebuilt his farm.
-Jacob entered a trade guild in 1657 but died shortly after, leaving behind a wife and seven children.
+In 1654 he received a patent of 25 morgens of land at Pavonia "between Communipaw and the Kill van Kull" on Bergen Neck.
+An out break of hostilities between the natives and the colonists in September 1655 known as the Peach War forced settlers, including Jacob, to flee to Fort Amsterdam in New Amsterdam.
+Van Winkle was admitted as a lesser burgher of New Amsterdam on 17 April 1657.
+After peace was restored he returned to Pavonia and rebuilt his farm, but died shortly after.